Request limits for Translator Text

 If you reach or surpass these limits, or send too large of a portion of the quota in a short period of time, you'll likely receive an out of quota response.
 There are no limits on concurrent requests.

 |F0||2 million characters per hour|

 |S3 / C3||120 million characters per hour|

 |S4 / C4||200 million characters per hour|

 Limits for multi-service subscriptions are the same as the S1 tier.

 These limits are restricted to Microsoft's standard translation models.
 Custom translation models that use Custom Translator are limited to 1,800 characters per second.

-The Translator Text API has a maximum latency of 15 seconds using standard models.
-Translation using custom models has a maximum latency of 25 seconds.
-By this time you'll have received a result or a timeout response.
-Typically, responses are returned in 150 milliseconds to 300 milliseconds.
+The Translator Text API has a maximum latency of 15 seconds using standard models and 120 seconds when using custom models.
+Typically, responses for text within 100 characters are returned in 150 milliseconds to 300 milliseconds.
+The custom translator models have similar latency characteristics on sustained request rate and may have a higher latency when your request rate is intermittent.
 Response times will vary based on the size of the request and language pair.
-If you don’t receive a translation or an error response within that timeframe, you should check your network connection and retry.
+If you don’t receive a translation or an error response within that timeframe, please check your code, your network connection and retry.

 Sentence length limits